Integration of professional captioning services

 The Challenge

-Until now, the only type of captions available were automatically generated ones, which had an accuracy of 85-90%.
+Originally, the only type of captions available were automatically generated ones, which had an accuracy of 85-90%.
 Professional and technical terms were often incorrect, and even simpler phrases could be inaccurate.
-Educators had to thoroughly review and correct these captions, which was time-consuming.
+Educators had to thoroughly review captions or risk publishing inaccurate ones, which was time-consuming.

 The Goal